mend/renovate-ce-ee/docs/advanced.md

 The worker runs on an endless loop where it queries the DB for the next job (sorted by priority) and processes whatever repository it is given.
 If the job queue is empty, it sleeps for a second before retrying.

-If the Mend Renovate server receives a SIGINT (e.g. maybe you are upgrading it and want to restart it with a newer image), then the worker will attempt to finish whatever job it is currently processing before shutting down gracefully.
+If the Server receives a SIGINT (e.g. maybe you are upgrading it and want to restart it with a newer image), then the worker will attempt to finish whatever job it is currently processing before shutting down gracefully.
 Therefore it is recommended to supply a long timeout value (e.g. 60+ seconds) to Docker in order to allow the worker to finish what it's working on.

 Here is an except showing the relative priority of job types: